 We would go out together for movies, exhibitions, picnic, restaurants, and wedding ceremonies.
 During Diwali, we used to buy crackers from stalls in the Polo Ground.

 Rajdhani was my favorite restaurant.
 I loved their chapatis and Gujarati dishes.
 I would have a sumptuous meal every time I go there.
+Back then, dining out wasn’t as common as it is today, which made those occasions even more special and memorable.

 During Ganesh Chaturti, we used to go out daily to see idols.
 Different parts of the city hosted colorful idols, some small, some huge.
 People stood in queues to have a glimpse of the idol.

 During the early eighties, we didn’t have a TV.
 I used to watch Doordarshan movies and serials from Dolly’s house.
 We would be at their house on Sundays.
 Their house was packed with families during movie time.
-Nilesh’s family had a VCR.
-Nilesh used to invite me to watch movies at his home.
-I think I have watched all the Amitabh Bachan’s movies in my childhood from their house.

 Every night, Mom would recite traditional Jacobite Church prayers.
 I used to read the Malayalam prayer verses in English.
 During my life in the Vithlesh Apartment, I don’t remember attending Church.
 There were no churches nearby.